 Of course, if the parents live together, the two will pool their resources to make this happen.
 However, a divorce, a separation, or a child born out of wedlock may erode this support.
 As a result, family courts have the power to order a parent to pay child support to the primary custodian of the child(ren).

 A Rockville child support lawyer could help you to ensure that your child(ren) receive all the support that they deserve.
-This includes filing motions in court to establish a support order and filing contempt if necessary or for other relief from the court.
-A Rockville child support lawyer can also request attorney’s fees from the payor.
+A family attorney can also file motions in court to establish a support order and filing contempt if necessary or for other relief from the court.

 The Legal Basis for Child Support